CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/01_visualizing_the_atm.md

 **Depending on where in the course this is, this should be revised**

 ## Learning objectives:
-- Storing data in a state
+- Storing information in a state
 - Create user event handlers
 - Modify the state based on user interaction
 - Pass down data to child components